Meta-AF: Meta-Learning for Adaptive Filters: Proposed Method

 \subsection{Learning the Optimizer}

-To learn an optimizer $g_\phi$ from data, we solve~\eref{eq:meta} using standard deep learning tools~(i.e. JAX~\cite{bradbury2020jax, haiku2020github}).
-We use truncated backpropagation through time~(TBPTT)~\cite{werbos1990backpropagation} with a stochastic gradient descent optimizer, Adam, that we call our meta optimizer.
+To learn an optimizer $g_\bphi$ from data, we solve~\eref{eq:meta} using standard deep learning tools~(i.e. JAX~\cite{bradbury2020jax, haiku2020github}), including the use of automatic differentiation for training and inference.
+In addition, we use truncated backpropagation through time~(TBPTT)~\cite{werbos1990backpropagation} with a stochastic gradient descent optimizer, Adam~\cite{kingma2014adam}, that we call our meta optimizer.
 We show a simplified form of our training algorithm in Alg.~\ref{alg:inner_outer} using our frame accumulated loss and a batch size of one, where \textproc{Stft} is an OLA or OLS processor, \textproc{Grad} returns the gradient of the first argument with respect to the second, \textproc{Sample} randomly samples signals from a dataset $\mathcal{D}$, and \textproc{NextL} grabs the next $L$ time buffers from a longer signal.
-In practice, we also use batching.
+In practice, we use batching.

-In more detail, we train $g_\phi$ until the mean SNR metric on the validation fold of a dataset $\mathcal{D}$ has not improved for four epochs.
-We halve the step size after an epoch with no improvement and define an epoch as $10$ passes through the dataset with a batch size of $64$.
+In more detail, we train $g_\bphi$ until the application specific mean SNR metric on the validation fold of a dataset $\mathcal{D}$ has not improved for four epochs.
+For each of our five applications, we use ~\eref{eq:id_snr},~\eref{eq:aec_snr},~\eref{eq:eq_snr1},~\eref{eq:wpe_snr}, and~\eref{eq:gsc_snr}, respectively.
+We halve the step size after an epoch with no improvement and define an epoch as $10$ passes through the dataset with a batch size of $32$.
 We have a hard stop for training at $100$ epochs.
 From initial experimentation, we note the choice of the meta-optimizer and meta-optimizer parameters have large impact on performance.
-We initialize $\phi$ via~\cite{wolter2018complex} and, when using Adam, we found it was important to use a small learning of $10^{-4}$ and a large momentum term of $.99$.
-To help stabilize training we use gradient clipping with a clipping value of $10$ We use identical $g_\phi$ configurations for each task where the input size of $g_\phi$ is set to $M \cdot B \cdot 4$, and the output size is $M \cdot B$.
-All intermediate layer sizes are set to $32$ and use separate ReLU nonlinearities for real and imaginary.
+We initialize $\bphi$ via~\cite{wolter2018complex} and, when using Adam\footnote{We use a custom implementation of Adam in our source code due to a complex-value error issue in the JAX implementation.}, we found it was important to use a small learning of $10^{-4}$ and a large momentum term of $.99$.
+To help stabilize training, we use gradient clipping with a clipping value of $10$.
+We use identical $g_\bphi$ settings for each task with input and output sizes set to $M \cdot B \cdot 5$ and $M \cdot B$, respectively, all intermediate layer sizes set to $32$, and separate ReLU nonlinearities for real and imaginary.